All the stars fleeing Pacific Palisades blaze as flames engulf celebrity enclave

 The Independent is trusted by Americans across the entire political spectrum.
 And unlike many other quality news outlets, we choose not to lock Americans out of our reporting and analysis with paywalls.
 We believe quality journalism should be available to everyone, paid for by those who can afford it.Your support makes all the difference.

-Los Angeles has declared a state of emergency after its suburbs were engulfed in wildfires on Tuesday, which exploded from a relatively contained 10-acre area to rage across more than 5,000 acres, encouraged by high winds and dry conditions.
+Los Angeles declared a state of emergency after its suburbs were engulfed in wildfires Tuesday, which exploded to 27,000 acres by Wednesday.

-Bulldozers have been deployed to barge cars out of the roads to clear a path for emergency vehicles to reach the blaze and an estimated 250 firefighters, 46 engines and five helicopters are on the scene.

-More than 80,000 people have also had to be evacuated from their homes, according to Los Angeles Fire Department Chief Kristin Crowley.
+At least five people were killed, and countless others injured as 150,000 residents were forced to evacuate.

 The worst impacted areas are the neighborhoods of Altadena and Sylmar as well as the exclusive Pacific Palisades, where a number of A-list Hollywood stars and celebrities reside, potentially placing their luxury properties in jeopardy.